 Describe your product using terms people will search for.
 Again, details like shirt sizes, serving sizes, fabric types, model numbers, quality grades, and types of ingredients help buyers find your products and, ultimately, decide to purchase them.

 Want more information about writing product descriptions that increase sales?
+Learn how to use the art of psychology in your product descriptions.

 Add keywords to all images